tylerwatkins101/MADDPG_Reinforcement_Learning_Project/Report.md

 ## Plot of Rewards

-Here we see a plot of rewards per training episode to illustrate that the agent is able to receive an average reward (over 100 episodes) of at least +30.
-The environment was solved in less than 222 episodes.
+Here we see a plot of rewards per training episode to illustrate that the agent is able to receive an average reward (over 100 episodes) of at least +0.5.
+The environment was solved in 2311 episodes.

 ![reward_plot](photos/MADDPG_Plot.png)